dk14/rflows/README.md

       val SubFlow2 = Act("act5", handler5) tagged
     }

 You can't mix flows from different groups inside one splitting/routing handler - there is special compiler check to prevent that.
 Please, don't forget `tagged` and `implicit object` - otherwise your splitter won't compile.
-You can have several groups (`implicit object`'s ) in on scope
+You can have several groups (`implicit object`'s ) in one scope

 ##### Split
 allows to split a message into several ones and send each part to its own (dynamically chosen) flow in reactive way.
 You can also send same message to different flows.